-- Initiated by the National Park Authority or Highway Authority The NPA or HA may identify proposed voluntary restraint on priority routes to deal with objectives and issues identified in action plans.
-In this case, the NPA or HA will discuss the type of restraint and a time period with vehicle users and notify the Parish Council of proposals. - Offered by Vehicle User Groups Vehicle users may offer voluntary restraint on routes.
-This is usually done by an agreement between the vehicle user groups and the Highway Authority or NPA.
+- Initiated by the National Park Authority The NPA may identify proposed voluntary restraint on priority routes to deal with objectives and issues identified in action plans.
+In this case, the NPA will discuss the type of restraint and a time period with the Vehicle User Group and notify the Highway Authority and Parish Council of proposals. - Offered by Vehicle User Groups Vehicle users may offer voluntary restraint on routes.
+This is usually done by an agreement between the vehicle user groups and the Highway Authority with the NPA being notified.